C2N14/Kunsendi/doc/api.md

 * Session (*access* or *refresh*) JWTs must be sent in the Authorization header when necessary.
 * The token in the header must be an *access* token, except when refreshing the tokens.
 * *Access* tokens expire after 15 minutes and *refresh* tokens after 3 days.
-* When querying images, an array of objects is returned
+* When querying images, an array of objects is returned in descending order by upload date.

 ## Restrictions on `POST` requests